pacoispaco/paulcohen.se/content/odds-and-ends/sonograms-for-birders.md

 I want to begin with the big picture and present the overall process from bird song or call, to a sonogram.

-1. **The source**: A bird sings and the song consists of aucustic waves travelling through air to our ears and to a microphone.
+1. **The source**: A bird sings, calls or chirps and the sound, consisting of aucustic waves travelling through the air, reaches a microphone.
-2. **The recording**: The microphone, and a pre-amplifier transforms the aucustic wave to an electrical signal that has the same shape and time properties as the aucustic wave.
+2. **The recording**: The microphone transforms the aucustic wave to an electrical signal that has approximately the same wave shape as the aucustic wave.
+The better the microphone is, the better the approximation is.
+   The electrical signal is also feed through a pre-amplifier that amplifies the electrical signal so it is stronger and better suited for manipulation in the following steps.
+A good preamplifier should amplify the original sound signal with miminal distortion and and also keep circuit noise to a minimum.
-3. **The ADC (analog to digital conversion)**: The analog electrical signal is transformed to a discrete digital signal by a process called sampling.
-The digital signal is given a representation that can be stored as a digital recording in the form of a data file for subsequent use.
-E.g. a \*.wav file.
+3. **The ADC (analog to digital conversion)**: The analog electrical signal is transformed into a discrete digital signal by a process called sampling.
+   There are two aspects of the signal that are digitised.
+First of all the signal is sampled at distinct and evenly spaced points in time, decided by the chosen sampling frequency.
+Secondly, the sampled signal strength is quantized to discrete values of equal spacing, where the spacing is decided by the chosen resolution in bits and the peak signal strength.
+The digital signal is given a representation that can be stored as a digital recording in the form of a data file, e.g. a \*.wav file.
 4. **The DFT (discrete Fourier transform)**: The digital signal is transformed from a function in the time domain to a function in the frequency domain.
 5. **The sonogram plot**: The transformed DFT signal is plotted as a visual